Inclusive design and ways of working

 Client communities

-I enjoy attending client Communities of Practice and other groups, such as:
+I enjoy attending client Communities of Practice and being an active member in their EDI groups, such as:

 • Ministry of Justice/Justice Digital’s Women in Tech network